The central question always comes back to whether or not they are healthy.

 The graph below shows the results of a study that compared the influence of a low-calorie diet and low-carb diet on blood glucose levels.

 As can be seen, the very low-carb ketogenic diet (VLCKD) reduced blood glucose levels much more significantly than a low-calorie diet did.

 Low-carb diets also help minimize insulin levels, making them a valuable tool for sufferers of diabetes or anyone with significant insulin resistance.

 Here are the results of a study that compared the influence a low-carb, high-fat diet had on insulin versus a high-carb diet.

-Notably, the difference in results is night and day.
-The diet high in fat controlled insulin levels significantly better.
+Notably, the diet high in fat controlled insulin levels significantly better.

 Triglycerides are a major risk factor for cardiovascular heart disease (8).

 A point often overlooked is that carbohydrate restriction is the fastest way to reduce circulating triglyceride levels.

 One study found that carbohydrate restriction (<20g/day) was more effective than a low-calorie diet (<1500kcals/day) at reducing triglycerides (9).